 Other Locations: None

 Dhelmise is another returning Pokémon, this time from Generation 7.
-This Grass/Ghost type has a history of being a rare find, only located in Seafolk Village in Sun and Moon, at a 1% catch rate in a single spot where players can fish.
-The chances do increase if the spot is bubbling to 10%, but it is still a rare find there.
+This Grass/Ghost type has a history of being a rare find, only located in Seafolk Village in Sun and Moon.

-In Galar, Dhelmise continues to be a rare Pokémon, once again only located in one section along Route 9.
-This time it is specifically found in the last two parts of Route 9, Circhester Bay and Outer Spikemuth, with a 1% chance to spawn in the overworld.
+In Galar, Dhelmise continues to be a rare find once again and is only located in one section along Route 9.
+This time it is specifically found in the last two sections of Route 9, Circhester Bay and Outer Spikemuth, with a 1% chance to spawn in the overworld.
 Dhelmise is a powerful Pokémon if you are able to find it, so hunting it down might be worth the effort if you have the patience for it.

 Type: Steel/Dragon